proton2/java-leven/README.md

 - no double call to generate mesh for rendering and mesh for collisions - mesh is generated only once
 - CPU multi-threaded implementation, which made it possible to improve performance in the CPU realization
 - faster selectActiveChunkNodes and ReleaseInvalidatedNodes (no need to recursively traverse the whole tree to invalidate chunks - which improved performance)
+- Linear chunk's octree instead of Pointer Based octree.
+It used Morton codes.
+- Chunks reduce instead of queue of CSG operations.
+Only the leaf chunk is edited.
+Rougher chunks have a simplification of the voxel lattice with Hermitian data.

 ## Features: